aeron7/aliceblue-python/README.md

-## This program is written in Flask.
+## This program is written in Flask and will work flawlessly for people who are under subbrokership of Unofficed.

 - Tested with Python 3.6.7
 - Recommended Python 3.6 or higher version